 First, let me start by saying that any ranking algorithm, in our view, is aimed at rewarding the highest quality and most relevant talent up the ranks, so they get more exposure to Buyers.

 The easy and frictionless discovery of quality talent is what keeps bringing Buyers back to PPH and what sets us apart.

 Before CERT, the way this worked was purely based on how much work is billed through the site, and the Buyer rating that the work has received.

 However, as our marketplace grew, we realized more and more that this definition of quality is limiting.
 It’s not incorrect per se, rather it is limiting as it doesn't factor in other things that matter a lot to Buyers.
-I.e. Sellers being professional and reliable, responding fast to messages, (sometimes the busier they get, the less this happens); delivering on time and avoiding things like disputes, cancellation/abandoning of work and refunds.
+I.e. freelancers being professional and reliable, responding fast to messages, (sometimes the busier they get, the less this happens); delivering on time and avoiding things like disputes, cancellation/abandoning of work and refunds.

 It turns out that how one gets to the end result is as important as getting there – at least to our Buyers.
 This is also a reflection of how the offline world works: the perception of the quality of the experience one receives when buying something is a combination of the quality of the product purchased, but also the ‘pre’ and ‘after-sale’ service you get.

 CERT is an acronym that brings together the 4 pillars that define quality for a Buyer on PPH.

 In practice what this does is it takes the classic ranking score we had to date and overlays it with a quality score that’s derived from the C, E & T in CERT as below.